-Photograph Giant Pandas, Golden Monkeys & Serene Landscapes in Remote Nature Reserves
+Photograph Giant Pandas, Golden Monkeys & Dramatic Mountain Landscapes

 Photograph the Hidden Side of China as You Travel “Behind the Scenes”

 Book any other photography tour to China, and you’ll likely shoot the classics: the Great Wall, the Forbidden City, Tiananmen Square.
 You might also have a chance to get some good shots of giant pandas in captivity.
 We, however, approach China differently.
-As the world’s premier nature travel company, we take you into the Chinese wilderness to hidden spots that few Westerners can access—including native wild panda habitat.
+As the world’s premier nature travel company, we take you into the Chinese wilderness to hidden spots that few Westerners can access—including native wild panda habitat and a spectacular national park in western Sichuan that's virtually unknown to western travelers.
 We also take you to local places to photograph authentic scenes of rural and village life, rarely included on standard tours.
 What else makes our China photo odyssey so exceptional?
 Read on...

 - A Rare Opportunity to Search for Wild Giant Pandas